 - Beneficiary registration

 - Status update

 The logistics of it have not yet been revealed.
 The government may organise camps where people can go and officials will get them registered for the vaccine.
 In addition, surveyors and district administrators will also be able to register multiple beneficiaries.

 3. Should A Person Who Has Antibodies/Has Survived COVID-19 Take The Vaccine?

 Yes, the person having antibodies should take the vaccine.
 As we have seen, patients having antibodies are still susceptible to the second infection of COVID-19.

-Two full doses of the vaccine administered around 4-6 weeks apart.
+Two full doses of the vaccine were administered around 4-6 weeks apart.
 As per the current trial data available, the vaccine should be able to protect individuals within two weeks of getting the vaccine.

 All side effects are mainly mild.
 Few people can experience:

 - Myalgia (muscle pain)